The best smart scale of 2021

 How accurate are smart scales?

 Smart scales promise to give you a clear picture of your health and fitness status without making you do a lot of work.
-But are their measurements of stats like BMI, body fat and the like accurate?
-Not exactly, explained Stella L. Volpe, PhD, RDN, ACSM-CEP, FACSM, head of the Virginia Tech Department of Human Nutrition, Foods, and Exercise.
-“Some of the technology of these scales has, I’m sure, improved, but bio-electrical impedance analysis (BIA) analysis anyway, can be a little bit off,” Volpe said.
+But are their measurements of stats like body mass index (BMI), body fat and the like accurate?
+Not exactly, explains Stella L. Volpe, PhD, RDN, ACSM-CEP, FACSM, head of the Virginia Tech Department of Human Nutrition, Foods and Exercise.
+“Some of the technology of these scales has, I’m sure, improved, but bio-electrical impedance analysis (BIA) anyway can be a little bit off,” Volpe says.

-“What I worry about is that typically they’re not going to be as accurate as obviously the high-end instruments, and that could lead to people thinking either that they’re really lean or that they’re really over fat and neither might be actually true.
-They could be somewhere in the middle,” explained Volpe.
+“What I worry about is that typically they’re not going to be as accurate as obviously the high-end instruments, and that could lead to people thinking either that they’re really lean or that they’re really over fat, and neither might be actually true.
+They could be somewhere in the middle,” explains Volpe.
 “I think using scales to try to go beyond what we know can be measured better.
 People need to be aware that when they do take these measurements, that they might not be accurate going on either side of the standard deviation.
 It might not be exactly accurate.”

 How we tested

-The testing process for the smart scales was in-depth, lasting almost a month, and involved downloading plenty of apps, learning a lot about different metrics, and speaking with Volpe about how the measurements worked — and if they worked at all.
+The testing process for the smart scales was in-depth, lasting almost a month, and involved downloading plenty of apps, learning a lot about different metrics and speaking with Volpe about how the measurements worked — and if they worked at all.
 Finally, we weighed ourselves.
 Over and over.

-Here’s a breakdown our testing:
+Here’s a breakdown of our testing:

 Performance